CRAKZOR/cse-3330_project_2_part_3/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Refreshing the Database
-Delete/Remove 'data/initialized.txt' and restart to resert DB:
+Remove 'data/initialized.txt' and restart to resert DB:
  ```bash
 rm './data/initialized.txt'
 ```